Timothy "TJ" Knob, Jr.

 Vacuum De-Aeration: Removing Trapped Air Bubbles for Uniform Product Consistency and Accurate Dosing

-Manufacturers who process high-viscosity products such as creams, lotions, ointments or gels often encounter problems with air bubbles forming in the batch, as air becomes entrained in the product during agitation.
-These unwanted air bubbles can prevent exact measurement and dispensing of the product in its end-use packaging, a particular problem in bio-pharma products, where highly precise dosage amounts are often required for safe and effective patient treatment.
+Manufacturers who process high-viscosity products often encounter problems with air bubbles forming in the batch.
+These unwanted air bubbles can prevent exact measurement and dispensing of the product in its end-use packaging, a particular problem in bio-pharma products, where highly precise dosage amounts are often required for safe and effective patient treatment...

 The Value of Custom-Built Processing Equipment…and What to Do If You Can’t Wait

-Manufacturers that need processing equipment may have faced a similar challenge lately.
-While most would prefer equipment customized to their operation and product, some may feel they need to seek other options, like in-stock or used equipment.
-The long-term nature of processing equipment makes this a particularly important decision point: a high-quality production vessel can operate for decades.
+While most manufacturers prefer equipment customized to their operation and product, some may feel they need to seek other options, like in-stock or used equipment.
+Read on to learn what to consider when evaluating custom vs. in-stock equipment...

 Identifying Production Bottlenecks in Process Manufacturing Operations